Can Insoles Help Relieve Morton’s Neuroma Forefoot Pain?

 Have you ever experienced numbness or tingling in your toes?
 Intermittent pain?
 A clicking feeling as you walk?
 The sensation that you are walking on a pebble stuck in your shoe?
 If so, you might be suffering from Morton’s neuroma – one of the most common problems seen by foot specialists today.
-A pair of great Morton's Neuroma insoles can be one of the best ways to help relieve your pain.
+A pair of great insoles for Morton's neuroma can be one of the best ways to help relieve your pain.

 Morton’s neuroma – also called traumatic neuroma – is an inflamed and/or enlarged nerve in the metatarsals (toes).
 It most commonly occurs between the 3rd and 4th metatarsal heads.
 This is where the intermetatarsal nerve is the thickest.
 Neuromas can also occur between the 2nd and 3rd metatarsal heads.

-For most people, choosing more supportive, comfortable footwear in addition to adding a pair of Morton's neuroma insoles with Morton's neuroma pads or metatarsal pads will effectively treat and prevent this condition.
+For most people, choosing more supportive, comfortable footwear in addition to adding a pair of Morton's neuroma insoles with metatarsal pads will effectively treat and prevent this condition.

 Biomechanical irregularities – High arches and flat feet can lead to neuromas.
 These foot types cause instability around the toes and increased pressure on the metatarsal nerves.
 Overpronation will cause the metatarsals to rotate excessively, pinching the nerve.